Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Differential conductance in case of lattice model

-We also compute the normalized differential conductance for the lattice model using the python package KWANT \cite{Groth2014}.
-In the main text, the differential conductance for the N/isotropic \dw SC hybrid junction is presented based on our lattice model.
-Here, we show the normalized differential conductance considering the lattice model for the N/anisotropic \dw SC setup for both the transperant (ballistic) and tunneling limit in Fig.\,\ref{fig:Lattice_aniso}(a) and Fig.\,\ref{fig:Lattice_aniso}(b), respectively.
+We also compute the normalized differential conductance for the lattice model using the python package KWANT for a few more parameter values\,\cite{Groth2014}.
+In the main text, the differential conductance for the N/\dw SC hybrid junction is presented based on our lattice model.
+Here, we present the normalized differential conductance considering the lattice model for the $\alpha=\pi/4$ case.
+The corresponding behavior for both the transperant (ballistic) and tunneling limit is depicted in Fig.~\ref{fig:Lattice_aniso}(a) and Fig.~\ref{fig:Lattice_aniso}(b), respectively.
 For this purpose, we consider a square lattice with dimension $N_x\times N_y$ and attach leads along $x$-direction at $x=\pm N_x$.
 The leads are modelled using the same Hamiltonian mentioned in Eq.\,\eqref{lattice_model} with $B=0,~\Delta_{0}=0$.
 We choose the following parameters: $t=1,\mu=t,\Delta_0=0.01\mu, N_x=100a, Ny=350a$ ($a=1$) where $B$ is measured in units of $\Del_0$.
 We find a fantastic agreement (in both transperant and tunneling limit) with the results obtained in case of continuum model for the same set of parameter values.
 This agreement enhances the potential of our work.

-\end{appendix}
+\end{appendix} \twocolumngrid